-During testing, our reviewers used each sewing machine on cotton, satin and denim.
-The Stylist 7258 had a few issues like puckering while using decorative stitches on satin and cotton and a straight stitch that wasn’t exactly perfect.
-One reviewers even reported back they noticed the machine was shaking while they used it, so it got a D for sewing accuracy.
-Nearly all the reviewers also mentioned they were a little off put by the sound this particular machine makes, which is rather high-pitched.
+During testing, we used each sewing machine on cotton, satin, and denim.
+The Stylist 7258 had a few issues like puckering while using decorative stitches on satin and cotton and a straight stitch that wasn’t perfect.
+This machine is also a little high-pitched, which is a sound unlike any other sewing machine.
 In our tests it reached 69.9 decibels while sewing as fast as the machine would go, making it the third-loudest machine we tested.

-The Stylist 7258 comes with a seam ripper, brush, darning plate and several sizes of spool pin caps.
+The Stylist 7258 comes with a seam ripper, brush, darning plate, and several sizes of spool pin caps.
 A soft machine cover is also included so your machine won’t get dusty if you decide to step away from the needle for a few weeks or months.
-Nine extra sewing feet are included, which tied with the top-rated Singer Confidence 7640 for the most in our comparison.
+Nine extra sewing feet are included, which is the same amount as you'll get with the Singer Confidence 7640.
 This saves you a ton of money if you plan on quilting with a walking foot.
-These extra feet include one for zippers, satin, buttonholes, rolled hems and darning, just to name a few.
+These extra feet include one for zippers, satin, buttonholes, rolled hems, and darning, just to name a few.
 It also has a little thread cutter on the side of the machine, so you don’t have to worry about having scissors on hand.

 Another handy tool is the “Ready, Set, Sew!”
-DVD.
+DVD that comes included.
 While it doesn’t specifically cover the Stylist 7258 model, it does differentiate between computerized and mechanical machines and explains individual machine parts and their role in sewing.
 It also walks you through other machine functions like buttonhole sewing and addresses how to fix common problems like thread breakage, tension problems and thread accumulation on the underside of your fabric.

 This sewing machine can sew up to 750 stitches per minute which we felt was perfectly adequate considering the price point and sewing at top speed is rare in any case.
 It is far from the fastest machine we tested, but it still worked relatively well, even on thick denim.
 Unless you’re making entire outfits for a very large family on a regular basis, the slower speed shouldn’t matter much.
 This rather petite unit does have some flaws, but we were willing to compromise given the price.